-Trying to monitor the Core Strategy, Development Management and Site Specific Local Plan policies has proven to be difficult because some of the indicators relied on third parties to provide up to date data, or the indicator might only be monitored every few years.
+Trying to monitor the currently adopted policies in the various development plan documents has proven to be difficult because some of the indicators relied on third parties to provide up to date data, or the indicator might only be monitored every few years.
 Added to this, for some policies there are numerous indicators to monitor.
 Taking account of this experience, the Authority has produced a simpler and hopefully more efficient monitoring regime for the Local Plan as follows.

-The individual policies have monitoring indicators and these are set out at Appendix G. Where there is an obvious quantifiable output to monitor, the indicator reflects this (for example applications approved contrary to Environment Agency advice or number of dwelling permitted or developed).
+The individual policies have monitoring indicators and these are set out at the end of each policy or section.
+Where there is an obvious quantifiable output to monitor, the indicator reflects this (for example applications approved contrary to Environment Agency advice or number of dwelling permitted or developed).
 Such a quantitative approach to other policies is not so easy.
 As such, a simple questionnaire has been completed which Development Management Officers will fill out when completing a decision notice.
 This questionnaire asks which polices have been used to help determine the application and to what level of conformity the application and decision has been made - decision and application in full conformity with policy, part conformity or contrary.